De Administrando Imperio: Modern editions

-In 1892 R. Vari planned a new critical edition of this work and J.B.
-Bury later proposed to include this work in his collection of Byzantine Texts.
+In 1892 R. Vari planned a new critical edition of this work, and J. B. Bury later proposed to include this work in his collection of Byzantine Texts.
 He gave up the plan for an edition, surrendering it to Gyula Moravcsik in 1925.
-The first modern edition of the Greek text (by Gy.
-Moravscik) and its English translation (by R. J. H. Jenkins) appeared in Budapest in 1949.
-The next editions appeared in 1962 (Athlone, London) then in 1967 and 1993 (Dumbarton Oaks Research Library and Collection, Washington D.C.).
+The first modern edition of the Greek text (by Moravscik) and its English translation (by R. J. H. Jenkins) appeared in Budapest in 1949.
+An accompanying collection of analyses and commentaries was published in 1962, followed by the second edition of Moravcsik's and Jenkins' work in 1967, and the third in 1993 (Dumbarton Oaks Research Library and Collection, Washington D.C.).